Abstract

 Dr Rod Rosenquist

-- University of Northampton, Culture - Senior Lecturer in English & Creative Writing
+- University of Northampton, School of Culture and Creative Industries - Senior Lecturer in English & Creative Writing

 - University of Northampton, Centre for Cultural and Literary Studies